 Insulin potentiation therapy begins with a consultation and medical evaluation to determine the dose of chemotherapy drugs and insulin that will work best for the patient.
 IPT is administered in a safe and controlled environment by experienced nurses and doctors.

-Like traditional chemo, IPTis administered through an IV while the patient relaxes in a comfortable setting.
-Patients are first administered a small dose of insulin near their tumor sites, followed shortly by a low dose of chemotherapy medicine.
+Like the traditional chemotherapy treatment, IPTis administered through an IV while the patient relaxes in a comfortable setting.
+Patients are first administered a small dose of insulin near their tumor sites, followed shortly by low dose chemotherapy medicine.
 Lastly, the patient is given a dose of glucose (sugar).

 Once the insulin highlights the cancerous cells, the glucose helps push the chemotherapy drugs into the cells.
 After all three doses are administered, the treatment is complete for the day.
 Each treatment session is roughly one to two hours long.
 Patients can expect to feel nauseous for a few hours following treatment, but many experience few other side effects.